 to

-As defined above, the Sample Description format may be extended with optional or required boxes.
+As defined above, a sample entry may be extended with optional or required boxes.
 The usual syntax for doing this would be to define a new box with a specific name, extending (for example) Visual Sample Entry, and containing new boxes.

 In 12.1.3.3 change